randy-rebucas/lingkod-ph/docs/payment-system-documentation.md

 ## Overview

-The Lingkod PH payment system is a comprehensive solution that handles multiple payment methods, verification processes, and transaction management.
+The LocalPro payment system is a comprehensive solution that handles multiple payment methods, verification processes, and transaction management.
 The system supports both automated payments (PayPal) and manual payment verification for local payment methods (GCash, Maya, Bank Transfer).

 ## Architecture